- Created in Skin Conditions

 How Do You Get Head Lice?

 Head lice typically transfer from one person to another through direct head-to-head contact.
 This is why head lice are most common among children who are more likely to contact each other while playing at school or on a playground.
 However, head lice can also spread through secondary contact from a hat, comb, scarf, or touching an infected person's head.

 While suffering from a head lice infestation is extremely itchy and uncomfortable, they don't transmit serious diseases.
 Because of this, it isn't considered a serious health risk but rather an inconvenience.

 How is Head Lice Diagnosed?

 The most obvious signs of head lice are the physical symptoms accompanying them.
 Extreme itchiness and redness of the scalp, as well as visible lice, are the best indicators.
 Head lice are tiny, but you can see them with the naked eye.
-During an active infestation, you will be able to see adult lice moving along the hair and scalp.
+You can see adult lice moving along the hair and scalp during an active infestation.

 However, head lice are quick and tricky little insects.
 You may need to schedule an appointment with a doctor and have them professionally inspect your scalp to find active signs of head lice.
 Your doctor will use a specialized light known as a Wood's Light that causes lice eggs to appear bluish.

 There's no doubt that head lice are a severe nuisance that nobody wants to deal with.
 However, they don't present a significant health concern and are relatively easy to deal with.

 In most head lice infestations, over-the-counter medications can deal with the problem.
 Permethrin and pyrethrin are the two most common over-the-counter medications for head lice.
 They come in shampoos and should be applied after the infected person's hair has been rinsed with white vinegar and warm water.